roshantha9/MSc_Project/README.md

 # MSc.-Project
 MSc.
 (DSE UoY) project documentation and partial source code

+* My contribution was the imeplementation of a software-based audio decoder (libmad-mp3, adpcm) and software/hardware integration and testing within the overall project.
+Opensource audio decoders were ported as part of this project.

+Please check Individual Project report included in /Documentation/ for full description of project.

-(some files may be fragmented/corrupted as my hard disk failed before pushing to git)
+(NB: some files may be fragmented/corrupted as my hard disk failed before pushing to git)

-* Individual Project report included in /Documentation/

 Bellow are a list source code that are included in this folder: